PSHE at The Polygon School

-Through our rich and varied curriculum, pupils will be given opportunities to learn skills to develop effective relationships assume greater personal responsibility and keep themselves safe.
-PSHE assists children to cope with sensitive events such as bereavement, changes at puberty, introduces them to a wider world and enables them to make an active contribution to their communities.
+Through our rich and varied curriculum, pupils will be given opportunities to learn skills to develop effective relationships, assume greater personal responsibility and keep themselves safe.
+PSHE assists pupils to cope with sensitive issues such as bereavement and changes at puberty, it introduces them to a wider world and enables them to make an active contribution to their communities.
 A Well-Being/PSHE/SEAL programme of study has been developed to support pupils’ spiritual, moral, cultural, mental and physical development.
 This is split into three core areas:

 1. Health and Well Being